KonigYang/Movie-Recommendation/README.md

 2. Item-pairing
 3. Recommendation

 MongoDB is used for real-time storage.
-Mongo docker container is recommended.
+A mongo docker container is recommended.

 Dataset source: https://grouplens.org/datasets/movielens/1m/